Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits

-Formalizing the above, given a maximum batch size $M$ (it's no better to use fewer than $M$ batches as more batches will only increase the amount of information available and hence yields better performance), a dynamic batch learning algorithm \textbf{Alg} $= (\calT, \pi)$ has the following two components: \begin{enumerate} \item A \emph{dynamic grid} $\calT=\{t_1,t_2,\cdots,t_M\}$, with $0 = t_0 < t_1<\cdots<t_M=T$, where each $t_i$ is dynamically chosen at the end of $t_{i-1}$ based on all the historical information available up to and including $t_{i-1}$.
+Formalizing the above, given a maximum number of batches $M$, a dynamic batch learning algorithm \textbf{Alg} $= (\calT, \pi)$ has the following two components: \begin{enumerate} \item A \emph{dynamic grid} $\calT=\{t_1,t_2,\cdots,t_M\}$, with $0 = t_0 < t_1<\cdots<t_M=T$, where each $t_i$ is dynamically chosen at the end of $t_{i-1}$ based on all the historical information available up to and including $t_{i-1}$.
 More specifically, prior to starting the decision making process, the decision maker decides on $t_1$, which indicates the length of the first batch.
 Having selected actions for each time in the first batch, the decision maker observes all the corresponding rewards at the end of $t_1$.
-Based on such information---including $\{a_t\}_{t=1}^{t_1}, \big\{x_{t,a} \mid a \in [K]\big\}_{t=1}^{t_1}$ and $\{r_{t,a_t}\}_{t=1}^{t_1}$---the decision maker then decides on what $t_2$ is.
+Based on such information---including $\{a_t\}_{t=1}^{t_1}, \{x_{t,1},\ldots,x_{t,K}\}_{t=1}^{t_1}$ and $\{r_{t,a_t}\}_{t=1}^{t_1}$---the decision maker then decides on what $t_2$ is.
 This dynamic grid partitioning process continues, and the decision maker always selects where the next batch ends at the end of current batch.